 Let us know what other resources you would like to see made available to the students, teachers or parents.
 In the meantime, click on the links in the boxes below to see the resources we currently have available.

 Upcoming Science in Society Lectures

 All of the Science and Society lectures will take place at 7:30 PM in the RHS library.
 Watch this space for announcements regarding upcoming lectures for the 2014-2015 school year.
-Our final lecture of the year is currently scheduled for Thursday April 30th.
+This is our final lecture of the year.

 Games That Teach Science